shreyasY2k/KeycloakMultiMFA/README.md

 - Test email sending through Keycloak's test feature
 - Check spam folders for MFA verification emails

+### Telegram Bot Issues
+- **Bot doesn't respond**: Check that the `TELEGRAM_BOT_TOKEN` is correctly set in the `.env` file
+- **Connection errors**: Ensure that your server can reach the Telegram API (api.telegram.org)
+- **Users can't find the bot**: Verify that the username in `messages_en.properties` matches the actual bot username

+### Keycloak UI Access Issues
+- If you can't access the Keycloak UI at http://localhost:3220/:
+  - Verify that the Keycloak container is running (`docker ps`)
+  - Check container logs for startup errors (`docker logs keycloak`)
+  - Confirm port mapping in your docker-compose.yml matches the URL you're trying to access

 ### Logging
 - Enable DEBUG level logging for `com.example.mfa` package
 - Examine `AuthEvent` logs for authentication flow issues